 1. Visit the UNESCO World Heritage Alcobaça Monastery

 King Pedro I’s unwavering love for his forbidden sweetheart, Inês, who was murdered by his father’s henchmen, led to the exhumation of her body and posthumous coronation when he became king.
 He also ordered matching tombs to be built in Alcobaça monastery for their bodies.

 These magnificently carved stone coffins lie opposite each other in the transept of Alcobaça monastery, feet facing.
 The notion being that when Pedro and Inês wake up in the afterlife, the first thing they will each see is their beloved.

 The monastery itself is an impressive example of Cistercian and Gothic architecture with plenty of interesting features and additions over the centuries.
 Even without the draw of the famous tombs it’s worth visiting, especially if you’re a fan of stonework.

-In the meantime, we explored the rest of the building, starting with the Room of the Kings.
+The rest of the building contains several surprises, starting with the Room of the Kings.
 Standing on stone shelves high on the walls, above the hand painted azulejos depicting the history of Alcobaça monastery, statues of Portuguese kings provide a glimpse into changing royal fashions over the centuries.

 The kitchen is impressive to say the least.
 Built in the 18th century, it features a gigantic tiled chimney which dominates the centre of the room.